ruatwork/ru-work/version1/README.md

 - RU@work is not liable for any illegal or wrong use of nmap.
 - This program does not scan open ports.

+2. Edit checklist.txt with all the MAC addresses you wish to track, each address in its own row.

-2. Make the script executable
+3. Make the script executable

 		chmod +x scan.sh

-3. Edit checklist.txt with all the MAC addresses you wish to track, each address in its own row.
+Run the programs with

+		bash scan.sh

+### OPTIONAL:

+If you wish to automate the program to run in set intervals, use cron.

 4. Edit your cron-file to run the script and the program